coffebean19/snake/README.md

 # Snake clone using Raylib and C
-This project was built using the Raylib quickstart template and building it with C.
+This project was built using the Raylib quickstart template and with C.

 ## To-do list
 - update to-do list
+- Improve pause
+- Implement losing conditions
+    - When snake eats snake
+    - Touching border
+- Improve UI elements
+- Implement ability to restart